WaRTEm-AD/UnivariateAnomalydetection/README.md

  Menton the parammeters as input arguments along with python run command Also these parameters can be mentioned in dict_to_yaml.py

- Anomaly scoring after representation learning can be done with point/seq_anomaly scoring.ipyng
+ Anomaly scoring after representation learning can be done with point/seq_anomaly scoring.ipynb